 The current data indicated that the virus was “fitter in human airways cells,” meaning an increased amount of the virus within the infected person, then they’ll expel more virus out into the air to expire to subsequent person.

 This is often supported by the testing data, which show that the CT value (cycle threshold), the amount of amplification cycles needed for the virus to be detected—seems to be lower in samples from delta-infected people, meaning they contain more viruses.
 Another suggestion is that if this variant is best at infecting human airway cells, people may become infected after a lower exposure.

 Anyone with symptoms of COVID-19 should get a COVID-19 test, albeit the symptoms are mild.
-Further testing is required to work out which sort of variant an individual has once they need tested positive to COVID-19.
-Symptoms usually appear five to six days after a person has been infected with COVID-19, however symptoms may appear between two and 14 days after exposure.
+Further testing is required to work out which sort of variant an individual has once they need to be tested for, positive for COVID-19.
+Symptoms usually appear five to six days after a person has been infected with COVID-19, however, symptoms may appear between two and 14 days after exposure.
 The Delta variant produces different symptoms, consistent with the ZOE study.
 The ZOE Symptom Study has been collecting information through an app, where people are logging their symptoms since March 2020.

-Over four million people from round the world are participating. it’s the most important ongoing study about coronavirus.
-Information reported to the app shows that folks are having different symptoms, either rather than, or additionally to.
+Over four million people from around the world are participating.
+It’s the most important ongoing study about coronavirus.
+Information reported to the app shows that folks are having different symptoms, either rather than, or added to.
 In this variant, you may find symptoms like dry cough, tiredness, or fever in general.
 Severe symptoms of this variant may include shortness of breath, shortness of breath, or abdominal pain.